ahmedalaahagag/authors-microserivces/README.md

 **2) Clone Laradock inside the Authors folder project**

-The steps were showed above what to do with Laradock and Docker parts.
+The steps above shows what to do with Laradock and Docker parts.

 **3) Connect to the MySQL container**
-One can connect via a program like Sequel Pro or Navicat or else to the MySQL container.
+One can connect via a program like PhpMyAdmin Pro or MysqlWorkBench or else to the MySQL container.
 Then need to create the DB.

 Example of a connection set up:
 ![connection_db](doc/Edit_Connection_Laradock__MySQL.png)